Reporting an Injury at Work in New Jersey

 Should I report my work injury?

-If you don’t report your workplace injury, you may lose your right to collect workers’ compensation benefits and wind up having to pay out of pocket for any expenses related to your injury.
-Workers’ compensation benefits can pay for medical expenses that arise from your workplace injury, a portion of your lost wages, and more.
+Yes.
+Failure to report a workplace injury may result in you losing your right to collect workers’ compensation benefits and having to pay out of pocket for any expenses related to your injury.
+These benefits can pay for medical expenses that arise from your workplace injury, a portion of your lost wages, and more.

 That’s why if you sustained a workplace injury – even if you think it’s minor – you should report it to your employer right away and contact one of our attorneys to guide you through the process.
 Let our family help yours.